ffrank/ffrank.github.io/_posts/2015-02-20-the-belgium-conferences-2015-edition.md

 caught up with amazing people that I got to know a year ago.
 One simple insight that I gained: A conference is more fun the more people you already know.

-It’s probably that last bit that lead to FOSDEM not quite living up to my expectations.
+It's probably that last bit that lead to FOSDEM not quite living up to my expectations.
 Veterans had recommended it so highly, I had probably imagined even more of the magic that happens in Ghent.
 Also, I was not really prepared for the sheer dimensions of it all.
 And still, there were definite highs such as the aforementioned AMA session and cafeteria chats.

 I had been wondering why a number of my peers had vocally rejected the proceedings of FOSDEM and would attend Config Management Camp exclusively, even though Brussels is conveniently close by.
-In hindsight, it’s not that astounding.
+In hindsight, it's not that astounding.
 Leaving Friday night is quite strenuous, you loose the weekend, and getting into talks can be difficult or impossible.
 The crowd is more anonymous and dispersed.

-There will most definitely be yet another trip to Belgium next winter, though some deliberation will be required as to whether FOSDEM will be in my schedule once more.
-But I will try to be in time and make the CFP for Config Management Camp again - cons with a presentation are the best, after all.
-But all that aside, I’m already looking forward to meeting all my FOSS peers again.
+There will most definitely be yet another trip to Belgium next winter, though some deliberation will be required as to whether FOSDEM will be on my schedule then.
+But I will definitely try to be in time and make the CFP for Config Management Camp again, which I missed this time around
+- cons with a presentation are the best, after all.
+But all that aside, I'm already looking forward to meeting all my FOSS peers again.

 You folks are the best.